Cyclic Representations of $U_q(\hat{\mathfrak{sl}}_2)$ and its Borel Subalgebras at Roots of Unity and Q-operators: Cyclic Representations of and

 \end{proof} It is useful to also consider discrete Fourier transforms of the coefficients $\widehat{W}_{rs}(n)$ and $\overline{W}_{rs}(n)$.
 Defining \bea W_{rs}(n)=\sli_{m=0}^{N-1}\widehat{W}_{rs}(m) q^{-2 m n}, \quad \widecheck{W}_{rs}(n)=\sli_{m=0}^{N-1}\widebar{W}_{rs}(m) q^{2 m n} ,\eea and using basic results about discrete Fourier transforms, the corresponding recursion relations become \bea \frac{W_{rs}(n)}{W_{rs}(n-1)}&=& \frac{\mu_r}{\mu_s} \left(\frac{ y_s-x_r q^{2n}}{y_r-x_s q^{2n}}\right), \\ \frac{\widecheck{W}_{rs}(n)}{\widecheck{W}_{rs}(n-1)}&=& \frac{ y_s-x_r q^{2n}\mu_r\mu_s}{y_r-x_s q^{2n}\mu_r\mu_s}. \eea

-The coefficients $\overline{W}_{rs}(n)$ and $W_{rs}(n)$ are the Boltzmann weights of the chiral Potts model \cite{BPY88}, and Proposition \ref{Rfact} is the algebraic statement of the factorization property of the R-matrix first observed in \cite{BS90}.
-The discrete Fourier transform $\widecheck{W}_{rs}(n)$ will be used in the proof in Appendix \ref{app:Vfusionproof}.
+The coefficients $\overline{W}_{rs}(n)$ and $W_{rs}(n)$ are the Boltzmann weights of the chiral Potts model \cite{BPY88}, and Proposition \ref{Rfact} is the algebraic statement of the factorization property of the R-matrix first observed in \cite{BS90}. \footnote{The additional central elements $z_0,z_1$ were included in the definition of $\uqt$ in \cite{DJMM91b} in order to achieve this factorization into the standard Chiral Potts weights.} The discrete Fourier transform $\widecheck{W}_{rs}(n)$ will be used in the proof in Appendix \ref{app:Vfusionproof}.
 We fix the normalization of our weights by the choice \bea \widecheck{W}_{rs}(0)=\widehat{W}_{rs}(0)=1. \eea This normalization will determine the normalization of the coefficients $E_i$ that appear later in Proposition \ref{prop:Vfusion}.

 To help picture the various intertwiners, and for later usage it, we introduce a graphical notation for $S_{rs}$, $T_{rs}$ and $\check{R}_{rr';ss'}$.
 Representing $\Omega_{rs}$ by we then use the following pictorial representations (with operators acting from West to East and North to South):